-Cupping, a practice that dates back as early as 3000 BCE throughout Asia and Europe, is when practitioners use cups to create suction over targeted areas of your skin.
+Cupping, a practice that dates back many centuries throughout Asia and Europe, is when practitioners use cups to create suction over targeted areas of your skin.
 Celebrities like Gwyneth Paltrow and Olympic athletes like Michael Phelps began to put the (admittedly scary) technique on the map in the U.S.—I'm sure you've seen the pictures.
 The result is an almost entirely black-and-blue or red circular mark where each cup was suctioned to your body.
-In traditional Chinese medicine, cupping is believed to move stagnant energy and dispel toxins, as well as be helpful in pain management.
+In traditional Chinese medicine, cupping is believed to move stagnant energy and dispel toxins as well as aid in pain management.

-The 75-minute facial begins with a thorough cleansing of the skin to work on a clean canvas.
-Pekar then moves on to a gentle enzyme peel to exfoliate and even your skin's texture.
-Then, once the skin is prepped, she focuses on going deeper by utilizing the magnetic therapy to open up the lymphs.
-The magnets allow Pekar to penetrate the products deeper into your skin by separating the skin cells where the formulas will be stored for longer lasting hydration.
+The 75-minute facial begins with a thorough cleansing of the skin to allow for a clean canvas.
+Pekar then moves on to a gentle enzyme peel meant to exfoliate and even your skin's texture.
+Then, once the skin is prepped, she focuses on going deeper by utilizing magnetic therapy.
+According to Pekar, the vibration and massage improve lymphatic circulation and enhance absorption of topical ingredients.
 To say this part was relaxing would be an understatement—I was practically sedated.

 The facial finishes with a rhythmic face mask that emits pleasing vibrations all over your face (as well as a hand massage to boot).
 Truth be told, by the end, I was in paradise.
 But did it work?

+As Pekar explains, the road to glowy skin is paved with a lot of detox—we have to get rid of all the bad stuff in order to highlight the good.
 "Most times, gray and dull skin comes from a lack of circulation and stimulation," Pekar says.
 "That causes toxin accumulation and stagnation under your skin."
-This facial creates a better flow so Pekar can guide nutrients to the surface of the skin, reenergizing and refreshing it while draining toxins away from the skin as well.
+This facial promises to create a better flow, so Pekar can guide nutrients to the surface of the skin, reenergizing and refreshing it while draining toxins away from the skin as well.